MuhtasimTanmoy/notebook/crypto/lightening network.md

 # State Channel
 - Micro Payment Channels
-    - Micro Payment channel is a subset of state channel
+    - Micro Payment channel is a subset of the state channel
     - Bitcoin Lightning Network
     - Duplex Micro-Payment Channels
     - Use Cases